 Develop a proactive marketing plan

 Marketing involves promoting your business, services and products to your customers and the market at large.
 The best place to start is with a comprehensive marketing plan.
 Like your business plan, your marketing plan will change over time.
 You’ll want to begin your marketing activities before your pharmacy actually opens.

 Once you’ve opened the doors of your pharmacy, you may want to hold a “grand opening.”
 Plan for this event to occur several weeks after you have actually opened to ensure that things are running smoothly.

-Remember, marketing should be an ongoing process of communicating with customers and prospects as often as possible.
+Marketing should be an ongoing process of communicating with customers and prospects as often as possible.
 So, once you’ve established your presence in the community, continue your marketing efforts in order to keep your business “top of mind.”

 Health Mart can help you plan and execute effective marketing programs for your independent pharmacy.